-Some of the art is cute; some of it looks psychedelic.
+Some of the art is cute; some of it looks frightening and psychedelic.

 For water sport enthusiasts, canoeing and kayaking are among the “things to do” promoted by the Chamber.
 I thought this was strange as a long-necked river monster might conceivably eat the tourists!

 At the time, I had never paddled before but nothing could stop me from signing up with one of the local renters.
 They gave me a two-man canoe and I soon regretted not asking for a kayak.
 With a dry Summer, the water level was low and huge rocks seemed perilously close to surface.
 It was too shallow for a great big canoe.
 In such a situation you should sit on your knees in the middle of the boat so the center of gravity gives you more stability and control.
 But being new to the sport and overly accustomed to personal comfort, I thought it would be okay to sit on a bench two-thirds back.

 At first, everything went fine and it was very relaxing paddling down stream.
 The bluffs appeared on both sides and I started snapping photos.
 It didn’t take long, however, for white waters to appear.
 My canoe picked up speed and hazards jumped out.

 This gentle river turned into a lengthy, serpentine monster (2)!
 I was able to navigate around rocky threats (or my canoe simply followed the current flow) but water splashed in and my camera was soaked, along with backpack and clothes.